New support group to meet growing number of community losses through overdose

 “The greatest fear for these families is that their children will also be drawn to drugs, either by way of coping or because they are curious as to what they witnessed when their loved one was addicted,” said Angela Melvin, CEO and founder of Valerie’s House.
 “The curriculum we use for this group will discuss those fears and work with children and their caregivers so they don’t follow in the footsteps of their deceased loved one.”

 The Valerie’s House Opioid Grief Support Group is open to anyone in the community who is raising a child after the loss of a loved one due to drug abuse.
-The group is one of several different support groups Valerie’s House offers to help children grieving.
+The group is one of several different support groups Valerie’s House offers to help children grieving and is made possible by a grant from the Richard M. Schulze Family Foundation.

-Families interested in participating in the Opioid Grief Support Group or if you wish to volunteer, please contact Laura Romig, Director of Care and Compassion, at (239) 841-9186 or email@example.com.
+Families interested in participating in the Opioid Grief Support Group or if you wish to volunteer, please contact Valerie’s House at (239) 204-5804 or email@example.com.

 About Valerie's House